Too much choice can be paralyzing. For this reason you may appreciate knowing how to choose a WordPress theme the easy way.

 It might be that it’s no longer popular for a good reason.
 Also, check for reviews, both on the WordPress site and using Google.

 5. Is the theme easy to use?

-This is not always simple to determine until you start using the theme, but a good rule of thumb is to choose simple looking themes that don’t sound complicated.
+This is not always simple to determine until you start using it, but a good rule of thumb is to choose simple looking themes that don’t sound complicated.
 You do however want the theme to be suitable for your needs.

-6. Can you easily add a reader comments module to pages?
+6. Can you easily add a reader comments to pages?

 Usually readers can add comments to posts you write, but it’s a good idea that this is possible on pages which you will also create on your website.
 When people leave comments it increases engagement on your content and Google likes this.
 Comments also extends the length of your pages which Google favors.